asur-pbs/Media-Downloader/README.md

 ## How to use

+### Make it for ready to use

 Download the script from <a href="https://github.com/asur-pbs/Media-Downloader/releases">release</a> section.
 Unzip it in anywhere.
 Installed the <a href="https://github.com/asur-pbs/Media-Downloader#install-requirments">requirements</a>.
 Run it.

+### Use

+To download social-media video , you can copy link by share link.
+But to download other sites videos you must find the link of the video.
+You can use browser extensions or developer tools for finding video url.
+To download drm protected videos , you must find the video url & decryption keys.
+Note that we doesn't provide how you can get decryption keys.
+                                                               After you get video url & other things, you can open script and choose which type of video url you have.
+After you can download video easily with providing video url & your simple inputs.

+I recommend you to use <a href="https://chrome.google.com/webstore/detail/mpd-detector/lpoohbdbmggiknlpcmhhdkpaclfcdapk">.MPD Detector</a>, <a href="https://chrome.google.com/webstore/detail/live-cat/cofmpiaddiioohphmmgjnbcpfoiknnkh">Live Cat</a> & <a href="https://microsoftedge.microsoft.com/addons/detail/video-downloadhelper/jmkaglaafmhbcpleggkmaliipiilhldn">Video DownlaodHelper</a> extensions for grabbing video url.

 ## Requirments